unit72784/Diabolic-Drive/New firmware installation instructions.md

-# 🚀 Diabolic Drive Firmware Update Instructions
+# 🚀 Diabolic Drive New Firmware Update Instructions

 Hi everyone!
 Here is a detailed guide on how to update your Diabolic Drive to the latest firmware release, available [here](https://github.com/unit72784/Diabolic-Drive/releases).